Current Doctoral Students

 Alan is a doctoral student in the Nutrition Science program working under the mentorship of Dr. Claire Berryman.
 After completing his B.S. in Nutrition and Dietetics from Winthrop University, Alan received his Active Duty commission in the US Army where he earned his M.S. in Nutrition from the US Army-Baylor Graduate Program in Nutrition.
 Alan was later selected to complete his Ph.D while remaining an Active Duty Army Dietitian.
 After earning his Ph.D, Alan hopes to lead human performance optimization research for the Army and Department of Defense.

-- Human performance in military and endurance Athletes
+- Human performance optimization in athletic populations

 - Ethanol-induced degradation of skeletal muscle